EdgeApp/edge-docs/source/index.html.md

 }
 ```

 Removes the OTP reset request from the server for the currently logged in user.
-When a user logs in on a new device for an account with OTP enabled, the login will fail with ABCConditionCodeInvalidOTP.
+When a user logs in on a new device for an account with OTP enabled, the login will fail with 'OtpError'.
 A reset request can then be made using AbcContext.requestOtpReset. cancelOtpResetRequest allows a logged in user to cancel that request and prevent that device from logging in.

 ### signBitIDRequest